moniburnejko/fitness-analytics-dashboard/etl/etl-pipeline.md

 - [**etl-queries**](./queries) – all core transformation scripts

 ## notes
-- data buffering (`Table.Buffer`) is used selectively for performance where required.
+- data buffering is used selectively for performance where required.
 - etl logic is modular and can be easily extended to additional data sources or metrics.

 📅 *last updated: october 2025*